This post may contain affiliate links. For more information, read my disclosure policy.

 • Meanwhile, make the dumplings by stirring all ingredients for the dumplings in a medium sized bowl.
 Mixture will be thick.
 Set aside.

-• Add the peas to the pot and stir.
+• Add the chicken and peas to the pot and stir.

 • Drop dumplings into the pot using two spoons.
 This recipe makes about 6 dumplings, unless you want them smaller or larger.